Tithing is a topic that many Christians often wonder about. Does the New Testament say we should tithe?

 Q. What does the Bible say about giving more than 10%?

-A. The Bible encourages believers to give generously and cheerfully (2 Corinthians 9:7), without setting a specific limit.
+A. The Bible encourages believers to give, with no limit.
+They should do so cheerfully and generously (2 Corinthians 9:7).
 The principle of giving is not restricted to a specific percentage.

 Q. Can I give more than 10%?